Gerry33/IPCameraServer/README.md

  - converts them into any arbitrary format using ffmpeg (to be installed separately)
  - uploads them to WEB using HTTP WEBDAV
  - Purges obsoletes local and remote files elder than x -days to avoid overflows
- - controls motion detection dependend on presence of  IP- devices e.g. mobile phone.
-If you're at home, no pictures/videos are taken.
+ - controls motion detection dependend on presence of  IP- devices e.g. mobile phone: If you're at home, no pictures/videos are taken.

 It's a command line tool only that runs in the background of any system.
 Configuration is done by just editing one Properties-  text file.